Galileo88/Galileos-Planet-Pack/README.md

 * Scatterer's effects do not show in main menu.
 Again, normal.
 Nothing is broken.

 * Sometimes KSC will appear flooded.
 This is normal and also because of Scatterer.
 Nothing is broken.
 A quick scene change will fix this.
+Or you can go to the main menu and turn off the ocean shader.
+At this point you regain a remarkable amount of PC performance and [Better Looking Oceans](https://github.com/Galileo88/Better-Looking-Oceans/releases) can be installed for, clearly, better looking oceans.

 ## Bundled Licenses